yell0wd0g/streams-mediastreamtrack/README.md

 This situation is made only more evident with the arrival of powerful programmable environments such as [WebAssembly](http://webassembly.org/) where users will naturally expect to be able to manipulate Real-Time media.

+This API reconciles these two existing ways to access Media on the browser, enhancing platform ergonomics and orthogonality while only attempting to define the minimum amount of new data types (VideoFrame).

 ## Use cases

 Use cases that depend explicitly on timing are enabled, e.g.: